satran004/avm-quickstarter/README.md

 2) aion4j-maven-plugin :

+Set the "aion4j.plugin.version" in pom.xml to latest release version in maven central.
+Current preview version - 0.0.1

+OR,

-You need to first build this maven plugin in your local environment.
+If you want to depend on a snapshot version of the plugin, you need to first build this maven plugin in your local environment.
 For build instructions, check the plugin's project page : https://github.com/satran004/aion4j-maven-plugin

 **Build**